 Communicating Level of Service to Stakeholders

-It is easy for a system to lose contact with its users.
+It is easy for a utility to lose contact with its users.
 This may be the result of not actively engaging the community or listening to only a select and vocal few.
-Community members are much more willing to support what they know and understand than what they don’t know.
-The more transparent the operation is, the more likely a system is to get customer support and remove suspicion and doubt.
-While a communication strategy can seem daunting to some systems, communicating the level of service goals creates transparency for a system.
-Transparency has been proven to yield very positive outcomes.
-A system should publicize how well they are delivering the services customers want, to gather support for the rates and fees they charge in exchange for these services.
+Community members are much more willing to support what they know and understand.
+The more transparent the operation is, the more likely a utility is to get customer support and remove suspicion and doubt.
+While a communication strategy can seem daunting to some utilities, communicating the level of service goals creates transparency.
+A utility should publicize how well they are delivering the services customers want, which can result in greater support for the rates and fees they charge in exchange for these services.

-Systems should not be reluctant to go out and talk about what they do and the services they provide to consumers in the community.
-Systems should accept invitations to speak at community and civic meetings and look for opportunities to be invited to present and discuss what they do.
-An open house, tour or other special event can be an excellent way to offer an opportunity for the public and perhaps the media to see what goes on in a system.
-It can also be used as a workforce recruitment event.
-Articulating a clear set of goals developed with input from stakeholders helps ensure that implementation addresses the desires and concerns of residents for a more sustainable community.
-These outreach efforts can also be used to gauge the level of customer satisfaction and to direct efforts for service improvements.
+Utilities should be enthusiastic about going out to talk about what they do and the services they provide to consumers in the community.
+Articulating a clear set of goals developed with input from stakeholders helps ensure that implementation addresses the desires and concerns of customers for a more sustainable community.
+Outreach efforts can also be used to gauge the level of customer satisfaction and to direct efforts for service improvements.

 Louisville Water Company

-The Louisville Water Company is a municipally owned corporation which serves about 850,000 people in the Louisville, Kentucky metropolitan area.
-They have gone above and beyond to communicate their goals with customers, receive feedback and create outreach opportunities with the community.
+The Louisville Water Company is a municipally owned corporation that serves about 850,000 people in the Louisville, Kentucky, metropolitan area.
+They have gone above and beyond to communicate their goals with customers, receive feedback, and create outreach opportunities with the community.
 They created a WaterWorks museum in their old pumping station and host tours in the old water tower that is right next door.
-Since 2000 they have also shared their knowledge and mission with classrooms around Louisville.
+Since 2000, they have also shared their knowledge and mission with classrooms around Louisville.
 Now their educators interact with more than 40,000 students each year using water as a teaching tool.
-Additionally, they actively seek out opportunities to be guest speakers at health fairs, community events and staff meetings.
+Additionally, they actively seek out opportunities to be guest speakers at health fairs, community events, and staff meetings.

 Image Source: Creative Commons